cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 to add new knowledge.
 Historically, when Eugene
-Garfield invented the *Impact Factor*, it was partly so as a tool for librarians to use in collection management because he recognized this use-based theory
+Garfield invented the *Impact Factor*, it was partly as a tool for librarians to use in collection management because he recognized this use-based theory